 Games or apps that choose to require user accounts may be the best able to utilize SMS.
 For example, the game video app Donut offers “continue with phone number” as login and identity verification mechanism.

-This comes in handy to apps when they want to stay connected to their users, even those that may have uninstalled the app.
+This is handy for apps that want to stay connected to their users, even those that may have uninstalled the app.
 In this case, to collect user feedback:

 It may also work well for segments of particularly valuable customers, like those who have previously made an in-game purchase.

-OneSignal supports all three channels -- Push, Email, and SMS, and unifies the features in a single platform and SDK to make it easy to implement messaging and personalization across these channels.
+OneSignal supports all three channels — push notifications, email, and SMS, and unifies the features in a single platform and SDK to make it easy to implement messaging and personalization across these channels.

 Hellosaurus does an excellent job of setting up a notification drip campaign to drive user conversion to their subscription service while sprinkling in various updates about their app.

-In general, messages sent by games fall under one of the four categories:
+In general, messages sent by games fall under one of these three categories:

 - In-game events that occur